santiagosayshey/DigiBrain/content/Computer Science/Operating Systems/Tutorials/Tutorial 1.md

 >
 >
 >
-> (b) In a system with threads, is there normally one stack per thread or one stack per process?
+> **(b)** In a system with threads, is there normally one stack per thread or one stack per process?
 Explain
 >
 > **Answer:**
+>
+> There is 1 stack per thread.
+Each stack

 > [!example] Question 3
 > Draw a diagram that illustrate the transitions of a process state for